 - The 2008 Olympics women's road race was a 78-mile race through Beijing.
 The winner, Nicole Cooke of Great Britain, finished in 3:32.
 That paces out to about a 4:30 century ride.

 To sum it up: A century ride is hard.
-It's a great accomplishment for cyclists, and with a little perspective as to how far 100 miles is, you start to realize that completing a century means covering an awful lot of ground.Search for a cycling event.
+It's a great accomplishment for cyclists, and with a little perspective as to how far 100 miles is, you start to realize that completing a century means covering an awful lot of ground.century or other cycling event.